hesam-mousavi/falcon-base-services/README.md

 - **Resolving Methods:** Resolve a method from a class using:
     ```php
-    FALCON_CONTAINER->getMethod(LoginController::class, 'login');
+    FALCON_CONTAINER->getMethod(Test::class, 'run');
     ```
   This will automatically resolve any dependencies required by both the class and the method.

 To create a service provider, create a class in the `app/providers` folder and extend the `ServiceProvider` class.
 Use the `register` and `boot` methods as needed.
 Then, add the provider’s address in the `providers.php` file located in the `bootstrap` folder.

 ## Eloquent, QueryBuilder
-All default WordPress tables are available as models in the `app/Model` folder.
-WooCommerce tables will be added soon.
+All default WordPress tables are available as models in the `app/Model` folder. `WooCommerce` tables will be added soon.
 You can use both the powerful Query Builder and Eloquent to interact with these tables.
 - **Eloquent:** <br>
 ```php
 (new \FalconBaseServices\Model\Post())->published()->with('author')->get();